kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 ================
 Abstract
 ----------
-This paper examines the effectiveness of Joseph D. Piotroski’s F-Score as an accounting-based fundamental analysis investment tool across a wide range of public listed firms with varying characteristics.
-F-Score has been proven to consistently identify and differentiate companies with high returns from low returns, despite originally conceived for the implementation on high book-to-market companies.
-The performance of F-Score is influeced by external factors such as global economic performance and investors’ confidence.
-F-Score’s effectiveness is also undermined by the simplicity of its financial indicators, especially when analyzing companies from different sectors, which adopts unique financial reporting format and standards.
+This paper examines the effectiveness of Joseph D. Piotroski’s F-Score as an accounting-based fundamental analysis investment tool.
+Originally conceived for the implementation on high book-to-market companies, F-Score has proven to be consistent in identifying and differentiating companies with high returns from low returns when applied across a wide range of public listed firms.
+F-Score's performance is also influenced by external factors such as global economic performance, especially when identifying companies with high F-scores.
+Besides, F-Score’s effectiveness is undermined by the simplicity of its financial indicators when analyzing companies from different sectors, which adopts unique financial reporting format and standards.
+Based on the findings, investors can utilize F-Score to make informed adequate decisions while its limitations into consideration.

 Introduction
 ------------